bblearner/dicedb-mcp/README.md

 ## Features

-- PING a DiceDB server to check connectivity.
+- PING DiceDB to check connectivity.
-- ECHO a message through a DiceDB server.
+- ECHO a message through DiceDB.
+- GET a value from DiceDB by key.

 ## Installation